 The Commandant of Midshipmen organizes an extensive intramural sports program that pits midshipman companies in athletic competition.
 These competitions award points to midshipman companies that help in determining the selection of the academy’s “Color Company” at the end of each semester.
 The games are particularly spirited and allow midshipmen to compete at a level appropriate to their individual athletic ability.
 Company teams compete in a variety of sports.

 In addition to the varsity and intramural athletic programs, the Academy offers a variety of opportunities to participate in a very competitive Club Sports program.
 Most players in this program are former high school athletes who desire to continue playing a sport, or learn a new one, and seek rigorous competition.
 Although these teams are not sanctioned by the NCAA, they do compete against area colleges.
-Club sports offered include: boxing, cycling, men’s hockey, judo, karate, marathon, pistol, powerlifting, men’s rugby, women’s rugby, women’s softball, triathlon and men’s volleyball.
+Club sports offered include: boxing, cycling, fencing, men’s hockey, judo, karate, men's lacrosse, marathon, pistol, powerlifting, men’s rugby, women’s rugby, women’s softball, triathlon and men’s volleyball.

 In looking around the Academy, the facilities for intercollegiate and intramural sports, physical education and personal fitness are unsurpassed: